Our Favorite Spots in Al Ain, UAE

 Al Ain FC Soccer Stadium

-We are soccer fans and grabbed the chance to catch two games while in Al Ain. the first game was between Al Ain and Al Wasl.
-We paid all of $4.00 for our tickets.
-Good value for money, no doubt.
+We are soccer fans and grabbed the chance to catch two games while in Al Ain.
+The first game was between Al Ain and Al Wasl.
+We paid $4.00 for our tickets.
+It was good value for money, no doubt.

-The level of soccer was impressive and the home team won 3-0.
-During our visit, Al Ain topped the UAE League translating to an amazing atmosphere inside and outside the stadium.
+The level of soccer was impressive, and the home team won 3-0.
+During our visit, Al Ain topped the UAE League, which translated to an amazing atmosphere inside and outside the stadium.

 Al Ain FC plays a home game at the Hazza bin Zayed Stadium in Al Ain, UAE